maestro-os/kern-profile/README.md

 ### Usage

+First, make sure:
-First, make sure the kernel is compiled with the `-Cforce-frame-pointers=yes` option on `rustc`.
+- The kernel is compiled with the option `-Cforce-frame-pointers=yes` on `rustc`
+- Kernel symbols are present (not stripped)

 Run QEMU with the plugin by adding the following argument (adapt parameters to your needs):